-Extended-spectrum beta-lactamases, or ESBLs, are enzymes produced by certain types of bacteria.
-These enzymes can break down the active ingredients in many common antibiotics, making them ineffective.
+Extended-spectrum beta-lactamases (ESBL) are enzymes produced by certain types of bacteria.
+ESBLs can break down the active ingredients in many common antibiotics, making them ineffective.

 There are at least 200 different types of ESBL enzymes.
 Researchers still have a lot to learn about them, in part because the infections involving ESBLs were only recently discovered.

 The first reported case of infection involving ESBLs occurred in Greece in the 1960s.
 The United States reported its first case in 1988.

 So far, ESBLs have only been reported in Gram-negative bacterial infections.
 Gram-negative bacteria will appear pink during staining in preparation for microscopic examination.

 Bacteria have built-in tools to trick the immune system and disable drugs.
 They can also develop drug-resistance through random mutation and pass on useful mutations to the next generation.

 Several different species of bacteria are capable of producing ESBLs.
 Researchers are still unsure what triggers the bacteria to produce the drug-resisting enzymes, but misuse or overuse of antibiotics is suspected.

 It is important to know that within each family and group of bacteria there are usually hundreds of different species, only some of which can produce ESBLs.